-A plethora of investigations have been undertaken to examine the dynamics of online labor markets, encompassing their interaction with external socioeconomic fluctuations, the interplay between user behavior patterns and market design, and the advancements in algorithms aimed at improving matchmaking processes.
-The first line of inquiry delineates how conditions in the offline environment, such as unemployment rates and national developmental stages, catalyze individual engagement in online labor markets \citep{huang2020unemployment,kanat2018surviving}.
-Concurrently, related studies also scrutinize the manner in which online labor markets reciprocally influence the external environment, focusing on areas like entrepreneurship, housing, and transportation \citep{zhang2022demand, burtch2018can, cramer2016disruptive}.
-Secondly, historical research has also centered on modeling user behavior and formulating improved market designs within online labor markets.
-For instance, certain investigations elucidate how employers dynamically learn strategies for hiring suitable workers \citep{kokkodis2023learning, leung2018learning}.
-Additional research assesses how variables such as reputation \citep{benson2020can,lin2018effectiveness}, capacity \citep{horton2019buyer}, and wage regulations \citep{horton2017price, chen2016research} impact market equilibrium and social welfare in online labor markets, thereby proposing and executing superior market designs \citep{garg2021designing}.
-Pertaining to the third strand of literature, optimization algorithms have been continuously honed to facilitate job recommendations and streamline matchmaking processes within the online labor markets \citep{aouad2023online,kokkodis2023good}.
+The first line of inquiry examines how offline conditions, such as unemployment rates and stages of national development, drive individual participation in online labor markets \citep{laitenberger2023unemployment, huang2020unemployment, kanat2018surviving}.
+Concurrently, related research investigates the reciprocal effects of online labor markets on the external environment, such as local employment and entrepreneurship outcomes \citep{guo2025skill, burtch2018can}.
+The second line of inquiry focuses on modeling user behavior and developing improved market designs within online labor platforms.
+For example, several studies analyze how employers dynamically learn to optimize hiring strategies for suitable workers \citep{daviss2025reactions, kokkodis2023learning}, while others explore the influence of factors such as betrayal aversion and real-effort incentives on workers' labor supply decisions \citep{benndorf2024effects, hashim2024real}.
+Additional research examines the roles of reputation \citep{benson2020can}, monitoring systems \citep{liang2025monitoring}, capacity constraints \citep{horton2019buyer}, and wage policies \citep{chen2016research} in shaping participant dynamics, market equilibrium, and social welfare, thereby informing the design and implementation of more effective market mechanisms \citep{garg2021designing}.
+The third line of inquiry has refined optimization algorithms to enhance job recommendations and streamline matchmaking processes within online labor markets \citep{aouad2023online, kokkodis2023good}.